andyting0619/AI-Vision-Sheet-Scanner/README.md

 # Neuro-Symbolic Logic Validator
-- A simple web application for neuro-symbolic logic validator using Groq API.
+- A web application for converting pictures or PDF documents into structured Excel spreadsheets using LLaMa-4 models.
 # The Link to the Demo Web Application

 # Requirement